Passports and Visas

 The Netherlands Visa InformationU.S. citizens do not need a visa to enter the Netherlands but you will need a “Residence Permit.”
 Both of our partner institutions will apply for the Residence Permit for you once you have been admitted.
 You will have to submit all documents to the international office at your host institution and pay the fees for both the residence permit and for insurance.

 Please be aware that you will have to show financial resources of set amounts in the application for a Residence Permit and these amounts vary for the fall and spring.
-See the university websites below for detailed information on the process.

 Back to top